dart-lang/site-www/src/language/class-modifiers-for-apis.md

 ---
 title: Class modifiers for API maintainers
+description: >
-description: How to use the class modifiers added in Dart 3.0 to make your package's API more robust and maintainable.
+ How to use the class modifiers added in Dart 3.0 to make your package's API more robust and maintainable.
+prevpage:
+  url: /language/class-modifiers
+  title: Class modifiers
+nextpage:
+  url: /language/async
+  title: Asynchrony support
 ---

 Dart 3.0 adds a few [new modifiers][class modifiers]